 Our 4-year-old’s highlight from our time in Taormina was the boat trip we did along the coast, which departed just outside our apartment in Mazzaro.

-I also found a more affordable 2.5hour boat cruise departing from Giardini Naxos available to book online.
+I also found more affordable Taormina boat tours departing from departing from Giardini Naxos that are available to book online.

 Villa Comunale di Taormina